Javakian12/ZeroContamination/README.md

 ZeroContamination.
 Yolov7 credit to WongKinYiu, https://github.com/WongKinYiu/yolov7.
 Segmenter tool credit to https://github.com/GeorgeSeif/Semantic-Segmentation-Suite

 Setup:
 To setup this tool you need to install Yolov7 and Semantic-Segmentation-Suite-master.
 Here is the link to Semantic-Segmentation-Suite-master: https://github.com/GeorgeSeif/Semantic-Segmentation-Suite and here is the link to YoloV7: https://github.com/WongKinYiu/yolov7.
-The weights
+The weights can be downloaded via the website: https://www.apanagopoulos.com.

+Step 1:
+Create a file called YoloV7 in the same directory as back-end.

+Download YoloV7 to this directory, setup YoloV7 following their guide, then download the weights for YoloV7.
+This should be in one large zip file that contains FRNN-A and DeepLabV3's weights also.
+Place the weights in

 Credit and License: